delgada-ui/delgada/docs/overview.md

 - A familiar component format
 - Basic data passing via component props
 - An intuitive templating syntax
-- Very basic component-scoped CSS and JavaScript
 - A few more things

 Delgada is best used for building small (mostly) static websites.
 You won't find any fancy diffing algorithms, virtual doms, reactive data, stateful components, or declarative syntax here.
 It's just plain vanilla HTML, CSS, and JavaScript that can be organized and structured in a way that is far more composable and easy to reason about.

 Below is a quick overview of some of the major parts of Delgada, along with a list of future goals towards the bottom.

-### Component Format
+### Component format

 The Delgada component format takes heavy inspiration from that of [Svelte](https://svelte.dev/), [Vue](https://vuejs.org/), and [HTMLx](https://github.com/htmlx-org/HTMLx) syntax.

-Components are written in plain old `.html` files and have a basic structure that looks like the following:
+Components are written in `.html` files and have a basic structure that looks like the following:

 ```html
 <script>